10-Q 1 nerv-20230630.htm 10-Q 10-Q

 Restricted cash

 Cash accounts with any type of restriction are classified as restricted.
-The Company maintained restricted cash balances as collateral for corporate credit cards in the amount of $0.1 million at each of June 30, 2023 and December 31, 2022.
+The Company maintained restricted cash balances as collateral for corporate credit cards in the amount of $0.1 million at each of March 31, 2024 and December 31, 2023.

 Recent accounting pronouncements

-From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board (“FASB”) and are adopted by the Company as of the specified effective date.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board and are adopted by the Company as of the specified effective date.
 The Company believes that the impact of recently issued, but not yet adopted, accounting pronouncements will not have a material impact on the condensed consolidated financial statements or do not apply to the Company.

 NOTE 3 — ACCRUED EXPENSES AND OTHER LIABILITIES